Nawurlandja Lookout, Kakadu National Park, Northern Territory © Tourism NT, Rachel Stewart

 Day 4: Explore Gunlom and Maguk Falls

-- Drive time: 2 hours
+- Drive time: two hours

 Pack water, sunscreen, lunch and your swimmers and set out early from Cooinda to explore the Mary River region of Kakadu: home to rugged stone country, vast wetlands, stunning waterfalls and some of Kakadu’s famed swimming spots.
 Perhaps the most famous of all, and one easily reachable with kids in tow, is at Gunlom Falls.